ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   context for XML elements.)

 Index:
-: An unsigned number that identifies a specific element in an array.
+: A non-negative integer that identifies a specific element in an array.
   The term, in particular in the form indexing, is also sometimes used for either an index or a member name, when both arrays and objects can be fed to the indexing operation.